Skip to content

 Unanswered Questions

+There are still several rumors or conjectures about the great estate on the hill.
+If you have information that can help build out the story, contact us.
+Our research will continue.
 It was noted that Cedar Hill Avenue, Oakwood Avenue, and extensions to Cross Avenue were approved in 1946.
 Cedar Hill Avenue didn’t pass as there was already a Cedar Hill Street (renamed Collyer Lane –

-Holstein heffers sold at Far Hills June 11, 1953 by J.S.
+Holstein heffers sold at Far Hills, June 11, 1953, by J.S.
 Johnson’s Cedar Hill Farm.
 (Who is he?)

 • The Astor / Titanic story – Click Here